yhirose/cpp-peglib/README.md

 C++11 header-only [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) (Parsing Expression Grammars) library.

 *cpp-peglib* tries to provide more expressive parsing experience than common regular expression libraries such as std::regex.
-It also keeps it in mind that users can easily start using it.
+This library depends on only one header file.
+So, you can start using it right away just by including `peglib.h` in your project.

-The PEG syntax that *cpp-peglib* understands is described on page 2 in the [document](http://pdos.csail.mit.edu/papers/parsing:popl04.pdf).
+The PEG syntax is well described on page 2 in the [document](http://pdos.csail.mit.edu/papers/parsing:popl04.pdf).

 How to use
 ----------

 What if we want to extract only tag names in brackets from ` [tag1] [tag2] [tag3] [tag4]... `?
-It's a bit hard to do it with `std::regex`.
-We have to write a loop logic, since it doesn't support [Repeated Captures](http://www.boost.org/doc/libs/1_57_0/libs/regex/doc/html/boost_regex/captures.html#boost_regex.captures.repeated_captures).
-PEG can handle it pretty easily.
+It's a bit hard to do it with *std::regex*, since it doesn't support [Repeated Captures](http://www.boost.org/doc/libs/1_57_0/libs/regex/doc/html/boost_regex/captures.html#boost_regex.captures.repeated_captures).
+PEG can, however, handle the repetition pretty easily.

 PEG grammar for this task could be like this: